github/ruby/doc/yjit/yjit.md

 ## Installation

 Current YJIT versions are installed by default with CRuby.
-Make sure to specify the "--yjit" command line option to enable it at runtime.
+Make sure to specify the `--yjit` command line option to enable it at runtime.

 Experimental YJIT patches that have not yet been merged with CRuby can be found in ruby-build: